- Open Training Calendar

 At the end of the course, participants will be able to:

-The training will be held at Harris Manchester College, Oxford – a delightful and historical College in the heart of Oxford City.
+The UK training will be held at Harris Manchester College, Oxford – a delightful and historical College in the heart of Oxford City.
 Oxford is an hour away from London by train and conveniently located for London Heathrow Airport.

 This is a residential course so overnight accommodation at the College (in comfortable student rooms with private bathroom) with breakfast is included in the course fee.